thomas-kiss/CS361-Microservice-A/README.md

 # 🎬 Microservice A – Movie Search API

-This is a Node.js + Express microservice that connects to a MongoDB database and allows clients to search for movie titles using a REST API.
+This is a Node.js + Express microservice that connects to a MongoDB database and allows clients to search for movie titles using a simple API.

 ---